amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 Once a nice judge was presiding over a case in which an innocent person was accused of a crime.

-Now the defending lawyer the accused hire was kind of a dumbass.
+Now the defending lawyer the accused hire was kind of a dumb-ass.
 Judge could see that.

 What the lawyer did was invoke the wrong argument.
 Now there exists an argument, which when invoked, will prove that the accused should be set free.
 Judge knows that argument.
-Proscecuting lawyer knows that argument, but our dumb defending lawyer does not.
+Prosecuting lawyer knows that argument, but our dumb defending lawyer does not.

 The judge was quite conflicted about what to do.
 He wanted to save the innocent man.
 But he can not break the neutrality, he is there to judge and not to advise.

-And even if he wanted to drop the winnable argument, it is not fair for him to do, as any argument before it is presented to the court, it must be researched and worked on.
+And even if he wanted to drop the win-able argument, it is not fair for him to do, as any argument before it is presented to the court, it must be researched and worked on.
 All case laws be referred and copies brought and submitted to court.
-Aproriate case to be picked and detailed arguments constructed.
+Appropriate case to be picked and detailed arguments constructed.
 And if he just floated that current line of reasoning is wrong, and defending lawyer did not get exactly what is to be done, most likely defending lawyer would just get confused and ruin